alvarotrigo/fullPage.js/README.md

 - `normalScrollElements`: (default `null`) If you want to avoid the auto scroll when scrolling over some elements, this is the option you need to use. (useful for maps, scrolling divs etc.) It requires a string with the jQuery selectors for those elements.
 (For example: `normalScrollElements: '#element1, .element2'`)

 - `normalScrollElementTouchThreshold` : (default `5`) Defines the threshold for the number of hops up the html node tree Fullpage will test to see if `normalScrollElements` is a match to allow scrolling functionality on divs on a touch device.
 (For example: `normalScrollElementTouchThreshold: 3`)

+- `bigSectionsDestination`: (default `null`) Defines how to scroll to a section which size is bigger than the viewport.
+By default fullPage.js scrolls to the top if you come from a section above the destination one and to the bottom if you come from a section below the destination one.
+Possible values are `top`, `bottom`, `null`.

 - `keyboardScrolling`: (default `true`) Defines if the content can be navigated using the keyboard